huywallz/braincrap/README.md

 ---

-## Advanced Usage

-### Debugging Braincrap Code

-If your Braincrap program isn't working as expected, you can:
-1. Check if macros are expanding correctly by manually replacing them.
-2. Verify that included files exist and contain valid Brainfuck code.
-3. Inspect the generated C code (`output.c`) for any syntax errors.

-### Optimizing Braincrap Code

-- **Reduce unnecessary loops**: Avoid excessive loops that do nothing.
-- **Use macros for readability**: Instead of repeating Brainfuck code, define macros.
-- **Modularize with file inclusion**: Break large programs into smaller, reusable files.

----

 ## Contributing

 Braincrap is an open-source project, and contributions are highly encouraged!
 There are many ways you can help improve Braincrap: